 If your disability is likely to affect your performance in the role, this will be discussed at a later stage.
 You are, for example, required to successfully pass a fitness and health test because the role of a prison officer requires you to be extremely mobile.

-I already have a master's / PhD, can I still apply?
+#I already have a master’s or PhD, can I still apply?

-Yes, you can still apply and you will not be required to pay anything towards the master’s but you will still be expected to complete the master’s qualification as part of the programme.
+Yes, you can still apply but you will still be expected to complete the Unlocked Master’s qualification as part of the programme.

-If I am already a prison officer can I apply?
+#If I am already a prison officer can I still apply?